tidancadlab/video_streaming/README.md

 ## Authentication

-All endpoints, except for `/api/auth/login` and `/api/auth/register`, require a valid JWT token to be included in the `Authorization` header of the request.
+Endpoint `/api/upload` require a valid JWT token to be included in the `Authorization` header of the request.

 Example:
 ```